Kevin Mensah: Esbjerg fB

-Brøndby IF
+Brøndby

-On 23 January 2017, Brøndby IF confirmed that they had reached an agreement with Esbjerg for the transfer of Mensah.
+On 23 January 2017, Brøndby confirmed that they had reached an agreement with Esbjerg for the transfer of Mensah.
+He signed a three-and-a-half-year contract with the club.
+Due to a groin injury, he made his debut months later on 10 April 2017, coming off the bench for Kamil Wilczek in the 74th minute during a 1–0 loss to Copenhagen in a derby at Brøndby Stadium.
+He scored his first goal for the club on 7 May in a 4–2 away loss to Midtjylland.

-In the last match of the 2017–18 season, Mensah tore his anterior cruciate ligament, ruling him out for seven to nine months following surgery on his knee.
+In the final match of the 2017–18 season, Mensah tore his anterior cruciate ligament, requiring knee surgery that sidelined him for seven to nine months.

-After making his return in February 2019, and following the departure of right back Johan Larsson to EA Guingamp, Brøndby manager Alexander Zorniger opted to move Mensah to right back to accommodate the shortage of backs in the squad, which meant that he would serve as the backup to Jens Martin Gammelby.
+After making his return in February 2019, and following the departure of right-back Johan Larsson to Guingamp, Brøndby head coach Alexander Zorniger opted to move Mensah to right back to accommodate the shortage of backs in the squad, which meant that he would serve as the backup to Jens Martin Gammelby.
 Due to Anthony Jung's poor form at left back, Mensah was utilised in this position too in the 2018–19 season with great success.

 In July 2019, he was appointed new vice-captain of the club.

 On 6 March 2022, Mensah tore his anterior cruciate ligament once again in a league match against Silkeborg, and was expected to be sidelined for a year.

-Playing style
+After Andreas Maxsø's departure in January 2023, Mensah was appointed Brøndby's captain by new head coach Jesper Sørensen.
+He made his comeback on 10 April 2023, 13 months after suffering the knee injury, replacing Blas Riveros in the 64th minute of a 2–1 loss to Nordsjælland.
+In June 2023, Mensah extended his contract with Brøndby until 31 December 2024.

-Mensah plays the ball with both his right-foot and left-foot, and has been described as a technical marvel, an elegant offensive player with a wonderful technique that makes him a crowd favorite in addition of a footspeed that makes him uncomfortable to handle for any defender.
+On 10 December 2024, Brøndby announced that Mensah's contract would not be renewed, confirming his departure upon its expiration on 31 December.
+In July 2025, his retirement was confirmed as he accepted a coaching position with Brøndby.

-Family
+Personal life

-His brother Jeff Mensah also plays professional football.
-He holds both a Ghanaian passport and a Danish passport.
+His brother Jeff Mensah, also a professional footballer, retired in 2022.
+Kevin Mensah holds both Ghanaian and Danish passports.